 At the start of each cooling season, we recommend that you inspect the seal between the air conditioner and the window frame to ensure it makes contact with the unit's metal case.
 Moisture can damage this seal, allowing cool air to escape from your house.

 Preparing for Winter

 In the winter, either cover your room air conditioner or remove and store it.
 Covering the outdoor unit of a central air conditioner will protect the unit from winter weather and debris.
 This cannot be done of course if the unit is a heat pump and used during the Winter season.

-Contact us today at 562-760-3263 if you have questions or need air conditioning & heating service in Lakewood or surrounding areas.
+Contact us today at 562-760-3263 if you have questions or need heating & air conditioning service in Long Beach or surrounding areas.